 Evan Marchman, the Head Coach, is the primary adult contact for the team, and has overall responsibility for team actions, decisions, and oversight of all mentors and student members.
-He is also responsible for oversight of all engineering-related projects such as robot design & construction, engineering documentation, the robot's competition performance, and providing technical guidance.
 Coach Evan does his best to channel Mr. Miyagi (The Karate Kid, 1984) at all times, and build a rapport with each individual student.
 He likes to have fun and joke around, but just like Mr. Miyagi, he's a stickler when it's time to get things done.
 Coach Evan expects respectfulness, attentiveness and cooperation when it's Howdy Bots time, whether at meetings, build sessions, demos, fundraisers, traveling together or competitions.
 Coach Evan will be looking for maturity and reliability as signs that a student is ready for more responsibility and leadership.